AlexsLemonade/OpenPBTA-analysis/figures/README.md

 ### Updating color palettes

 The color palette TSV files are created by running `scripts/color_palettes.R`, which can be called by `Rscript scripts/color_palettes.R`.
 Hex codes for the palettes are hard-coded in this script.
-The script can be called from anywhere in this repository (will look for the `.git` file) The hex codes table in figures/README.md and its swatches should also be updated by using the `swatches_table` function at the end of the script and copy and pasting this function's output to the appropriate place in the table.
+The script can be called from anywhere in this repository (will look for the `.git` file).
+The hex codes table in `figures/README.md` and its swatches should also be updated by using the `swatches_table` function at the end of the script and copy and pasting this function's output to the appropriate place in the table.